MathiasDWaterlaw/tic-tac-toe/README.md

 In the event that the program is unable to determine any winner, the program will try to add all the 9 boxes of the grid, if the result is 4 or 5 the game is a draw.

 In future projects I will have to improve the naming of variables, classes and ids, and focus on organizing the work better so as to make the files less confusing when looking at them.

+Future changes will come.